 Single Sign-On (SSO) into single DotNetNuke (DNN) site

-DNN Single Sign-On (SSO) module for SAML helps you to add functionality for Single Sign-On (SSO) to your DotNetNuke site.
-Our module enables users to securely authenticate with multiple applications and websites by logging in only once—with just one set of credentials (username and password).
+DNN Single Sign-On (SSO) authentication provider module for SAML helps you to add functionality for Single Sign-On (SSO) to your DotNetNuke site.
+Our DNN authentication provider enables users to securely authenticate with multiple applications and websites by logging in only once—with just one set of credentials (username and password).

 Multi Factor Authentication (MFA) for passwordless login to your DotNetNuke site